zxc916684603/ecs/intl.en-US/API Reference/Cloud assistant/CreateCommand.md

     <RequestId>540CFF28-407A-40B5-B6A5-74Bxxxxxxxxx</RequestId>
     <HostId>ecs.aliyuncs.com</HostId>
     <Code>MissingParameter.Name</Code>
-    <Message>The input parameter “Name” that is mandatory for processing this request is not supplied.</Message>
+    <Message>The input parameter “Name” that is required for processing this request is not supplied.</Message>
 </Error>
 ```